paulschreiber/contact-form-entries/readme.txt

 Yes, You can search contact form 7 submissions by a specific field or all fields.

+= Contact form 7 to database extension wordpress plugin =

+* install any popular forms plugin like Contact form 7, CRM Perks forms etc.
+* Add form anywhere in wordpres page or post.
+* When anyone submits a form, it will be saved in wordpress database.
+* You can view all form submissions in wordpress from "CRM Entries" menu.

 = How can i restrict plugin storing IP address and User Agent =

 You can select this in plugin settings.

+= Contact form advanced database =

+This contact form entries plugin not only saves contact form submissions, it has more advanced features like
+* You view and edit any entry.
+* you can dfferent colored notes.
+* supports multiple file uploads.

+= Store contact form 7 to database =

+* Simply Contact Form Entries Plugin.
+* It will automatically start saving form submissions from contact form 7 and many others.
+* You can modify, print, export entries.

+= Wordpress plugin contact form database =

+* This Contact Form Entries Plugin saves contact form submissions from all popular forms plugins to wordpress database.
+* in wordpress go to "CRM Entries" menu then select your form, plugin will show all entries in table form.
+* you can star or Un-star any entry.

 = How can i display contact form entries on front end =